He calls himself the Country Gentleman, a sixty-something man dressed in overalls, a bright red shirt, and smile to light up the world.

 So why did he have a trailer full of clothes and shoes?
 The 2005 Katrina disaster greatly impacted Curtis, and ever since, he’s been doing what he can to give back, taking food, clothing, and building supplies to those in need.
 Curtis knows what it’s like to be at rock bottom.

-His mother had him when she was just thirteen and went on to have a total of twenty-five kids.
+His mother was only thirteen when she had Curtis.
+She went on to have a total of twenty-five kids.
 Curtis never got a mother’s love and was raised by his aunt in Louisiana.
 Life was all about survival and he turned to drugs and alcohol.
 In 1985, he took a bold step to get his life back.
-He moved to Santa Cruz California and got clean.
+He moved to Santa Cruz, California and got clean.
 Ever since he’s been finding ways to “get stuff in line before I’m dead” and in 2005, found his life’s purpose:

 I am a grassroots guy who wants to make a difference by helping others.
 I deliver donated items to one family at a time.Curtis Reliford